Cinematic Brazilian Jiu-Jitsu camp scene for Can Beginners Join BJJ Camp Georgia? in Tbilisi, Georgia

 Quick answer

-Before booking, send your level, training history, injuries, and preferred dates so the team can confirm whether the expected group fits you.
+Before booking, send age, level, training history, recent breaks, injuries, goals, and dates; obtain written confirmation that the expected group and plan fit you.

 Grouping